Mechanisms for belief elicitation without ground truth: Discussion and future research directions

-\textbf{Therefore, empirical research is needed to verify that mechanisms work in practice.} But empirical research has been neglected.
-Most of the researchers that have provided mechanisms to the literature do not bother to test them.
-Many authors try to verify their mechanism empirically "with real human forecasters".
-The researchers usually use synthetic forecasting data to compare proper scores with scores computed with IEWV mechanisms, claiming success if the two match.
-This is a fruitless exercise and provides no evidence, because the whole point of IEWV is to change incentives and behavior in the first place.
+Furthermore, many authors try to verify their mechanism empirically \say{with real human forecasters}, using synthetic forecasting data to compare proper scores with scores computed with IEWV mechanisms, claiming success if the two match.
+This is a fruitless exercise and not informative because the whole point of IEWV is to change incentives and behavior in the first place.
 If the forecasters had not been incentivized with proper scoring, forecasts might have been different.
 We would not need any mechanism if we knew that reports are already truthful.
-In fact, what they actually test is whether mechanisms assign fair scores conditional on truthful play.
-That is useless, as this can be achieved by intimidating subjects to be truthful and then just paying everyone the same amount.

-\textbf{The number of proposed mechanisms for IEWV is increasing quickly.
-This has led to the literature being disconnected.} All of the mechanisms discovered are interesting in their own right.
-Many make different assumptions, aim to solve different applications and provide new insights.
-However, it is increasingly difficult for researchers to stay afloat upon the sea of new mechanisms.
-This is a pity, as I hope to show with this review that those problems and applications are deeply interconnected.
-To some degree, this problem is self-inflicted.
-Many papers do a poor job of placing their contribution within the literature.
-Mathematical notation is often completely different across articles, which deters readers.